Electrical Engineering HNC @ SCQF Level 7

 Entry Requirements

-One of the following: 2 Highers (one must be a maths or physics-related higher) or a National Certificate Course in Engineering at SCQF level 6.
+One of the following: 2 Highers (one must be a maths or physics-related higher) or a National Certificate Course in Engineering at Level 6.

-Entry may still be possible for mature students depending on prior skills and knowledge.
+Entry may be possible for mature students depending on prior skills and knowledge.

-You will be required to attend an information and interview session with the course tutor prior to being offered a place on the course.
+You may be required to attend an Information and Interview Session with the course tutor prior to being offered a place on the course.

 Information and Interview Session Requirements